-Team Meeting (in which patient care and team coordination is discussed); Case Conference (during which a patient from the inpatient unit is interviewed, with discussion following addressing such issues as complex presentations, differential diagnoses, treatment planning, etc.), and Community Meeting, among others. - 2.
-CPO: The Center for Prevention and Outreach acts as the "front line" of psychological intervention on campus, offering a wide range of services to address student concerns about alcohol and other substances, relationships, gender and sexual identity issues, and making healthy choices.
-CPO's focus is on prevention and early intervention, providing students with the knowledge and resources they need to make healthy decisions, and providing a network of care for those in need of support. \ Activities include nationally-recognized programs such as the Red Watch Band (peers helping peers manage risky behaviors such as substance abuse, sexual assault or suicidality); Swallow This (theater improv for peer training); Safe Space training, depression screens, a Wo/Men's and Gender resource center; and online evaluations such as e-Chug, e-Toke and the Mood Gym, among many other activities.
-In addition they offer training, information sessions, and consultation for faculty and staff who may be concerned about a student or about issues impacting students. \ Interns selecting this rotation are welcome to participate in any one of the programs being offered, and are encouraged to develop their own outreach program: from development, through implementation, to evaluation of program outcomes.
-For interns with specific interests in pursuing careers in a university setting, this rotation gives hands-on experience of advocacy in a multi-systems organization. - 3.
-BAC/MA: The Behavior Assessment Committee/Mandated Assessments rotation provides training and experience in the evaluation and dispensation of students who have come to the attention of campus police as presenting safety concerns, either of themselves or towards others.
-The BAC has four departments, each emphasizing a critical area of prevention and outreach: Alcohol and Other Drugs, Sexual Assault, Depression/ Suicide, and Health Education.
-Their diverse group of professional staff, student peer educators, and volunteers provides education, counseling, and advocacy services in each of these areas.
+2. CPO: The Center for Prevention and Outreach acts as the "front line" of psychological intervention on campus, offering a wide range of services to address student concerns about alcohol and other substances, relationships, gender and sexual identity issues, and making healthy choices.
+CPO's focus is on prevention and early intervention, providing students with the knowledge and resources they need to make healthy decisions, and providing a network of care for those in need of support.

+Activities include nationally-recognized programs such as the Red Watch Band (training peers to help peers manage risky behaviors such as substance abuse, sexual assault or suicidality); Swallow This (theater improvisation for peer training); Safe Space training, Depression Screens, a Wo/Men's and Gender resource center; and online evaluations such as e-Chug, e-Toke and the Mood Gym, among many other activities.
 In addition they offer training, information sessions, and consultation for faculty and staff who may be concerned about a student or about issues impacting students.

-Interns are trained in the Illinois Model of mandated assessment of risk, and then follow up with four evaluative sessions; interns learn about walking a fine line between building an alliance with someone mandated for service, and maintaining it while continuing the evaluative process.
+Interns selecting this rotation are welcome to participate in any one of the programs being offered, and are encouraged to develop their own outreach program: from development, through implementation, to evaluation of program outcomes.
+For interns with specific interests in pursuing careers in a university setting, this rotation gives hands-on experience of advocacy in a multi-systems organization.

+3. BAC/MA: The Behavior Assessment Committee/Mandated Assessments

+The goal of this seminar is to introduce interns to current legal, ethical and clinical complexities regarding campus response to students who exhibit behavior that is harmful to self (e.g., recent suicide threat or attempt, or serious self-injurious behavior) or other, or is significantly disruptive, and which has been reported to the university via source outside of CAPS, including residence halls, campus police, faculty or staff.

+Interns are invited to observe the university's BAC, a multidisciplinary group with members from University Community Standards, Disability Support Services, Campus Police, Residence Life Staff, and Campus Advising which has the objective of familiarizing the intern with the campus' multidisciplinary response to students who exhibit dangerous or disruptive behavior.

+Interns conduct mandated assessments following familiarization with the process, including observation of senior staff.
+Through this process, interns are given the opportunity to develop their clinical interview skills and to participate in the development of a management/intervention plan for at-risk students.

+Students are given readings which reflect developing national standards in threat assessment as well as empirically-supported approaches to suicide risk assessment.

-4. ATD: The Associate Training Director rotation is for interns with a more academic/ administrative bent who are interested in learning what it takes to run a training program.
-This rotation offers the opportunity to take over much of the management of the externship program, including interviewing and selecting applicants, and developing and teaching much of their Spring seminar; participate in intern search and interviews for the following year; develop training and education for future intern cohorts, etc. This rotation is unique in providing administrative and academic/teaching skills that will make the trainee far more competitive in the job market.
+4. ATD: The Associate Training Director rotation is for interns with a more academic/ administrative bent who are interested in learning what it takes to run a training program, and more generally gain actual training in having a position of administrative authority as a psychologist.
+This rotation offers the opportunity to take over much of the management of the externship program, including interviewing and selecting applicants, and developing (and teaching with the intern cohort) their seminar in the spring semester; participate in intern search and interviews for the following year; develop training and education for future intern cohorts, etc. This rotation is unique in providing administrative and academic/teaching skills that will make the trainee far more competitive in the job market.